SAP/jenkins-library/documentation/docs/extensibility.md

 This library must be placed in a git repository which is available for Jenkins and must be configured in Jenkins [as documented here](https://jenkins.io/doc/book/pipeline/shared-libraries/#using-libraries).

+This screenshot shows an example of the configuration in Jenkins.
+Note the name (1) must be the same you use in your `Jenkinsfile`.

 ![Library Setup](images/customPipelineLib.png "Library Setup")

 The `Jenkinsfile` of your individual projects would look similar to this: